iamsaura8h/NewsLite/Documentation.md

 Want me to walk you through testing offline mode so you can confirm it’s really working?
 Niceee 🎉
 You’ve basically built a super low-bandwidth, offline-capable news app — and that’s exactly how WhatsApp, Twitter Lite, and Google News Lite work under the hood.

+Alright — let’s make your app installable like a native app 📱 so people can “Add to Home Screen” and launch it without a browser bar.

+For that, we just need to add a Web App Manifest file and link it in your HTML.